godotengine/godot-docs/tutorials/shading/your_first_shader/your_first_canvasitem_shader.rst

 For more information about usage see the :ref:`Shading Language doc <doc_shading_language>`.

-Add a uniform to change the amount of blue in our sprite.
+Add a uniform to change the amount of blue in our Sprite.

 .. code-block:: glsl